Temple Sinai Welcomes You! Our Doors Are Wide Open!

 If we decide to raise our children Jewish, can the non-Jewish parent be involved in life-cycle events such as Bar/Bat Mizvah?

 Yes, both parents are respected as full partners in raising their children.
 Though the non-Jewish parent cannot participate in some of the rituals (e.g., an aliyah), both parents and grandparents are welcome to be on the bima to support and celebrate their children and grandchildren.
 Non-Jewish relatives are often invited to open and close the Torah ark.
 If you have more specific questions, please feel free to speak with our clergy.

 What about the non-Jewish grandparents?
 Can they be part of my Jewish child’s life?

 Yes!
 A child who knows his or her grandparents is a fortunate child.
 All grandparents are welcome to attend services and events at the synagogue and your child’s religious school.
 Shabbat dinner on Friday nights constitutes a special time for family gatherings that can include grandparents.
 Grandparents can share family stories, customs and jokes.
 A child’s relationship with a grandparent is a treasure and should be nurtured.

 Yes!
-Temple Sinai has made provisions for the burial of interfaith couples at Lambtom Royal York Jewish Cemetery.
+Temple Sinai has made provisions for the burial of interfaith couples at Lambton Hills Cemetery.